puppetlabs/puppet-docs/source/puppet/6.0/upgrade_major_pre.md

 This page provides steps you should take before starting the upgrade to help prepare for a safe transition.
 See the navigation to the left for the actual upgrade steps and post-upgrade tasks.

-## Update to the latest Puppet Server 1.1.x, Puppet 3.8.x, and PuppetDB 2.3.x
+## Update to the latest versions of Puppet Server 1.1.x, Puppet 3.8.x, and PuppetDB 2.3.x

 > **Before you begin:** Ensure all your Puppet components are running the latest Puppet 3 versions, checking and updating in the following order.